daylanwilliams/42run/README.md

 # 42run
-Basic remake of the game temple run with OpenGL and any coding langauage
+Basic remake of the game temple run with OpenGL and any coding language

 language used:
 Java